Jusiaa5/EventsNearby/README.md

 # Events Nearby for Tonight
 Events Nearby for Tonight JavaScript web application

-# Details
-This application was developed within the scope of Application Programming Interfaces for the Web at the Metropolia University in Helsinki

 # Functionalities
 Events Nearby for Tonight allows you to find list of events that are taking place today